Under the fire, U.S. officials say monkeypox can still be stopped - ExBulletin

 However, Thursday officials refused to set a numerical value for the vaccine dose needed to stop the outbreak.
 Almost 340,000 doses of the vaccine were distributed, but CDC officials admitted that they didn’t know how many doses the federal government had given.

-An additional 780,000 shots sent to the state this week Transportation and regulatory hurdles..
+An additional 780,000 shots sent to the state this week were delayed by transportation and regulatory hurdles.
 They sat in a Danish storage for several weeks when US regulators completed inspection and certification of manufactured facilities.

 California Senator Scott Wiener, a member of the California Legislative LGBTQ Caucus, called the additional vaccine “important.”
 But he added: “Of course, that’s not enough.
 We know that millions more doses will occur from the rest of the year to next year.”